litmuschaos/v1-litmus-docs/docs/pod-memory-hog-exec.md

 ## Details

-- This experiment consumes the CPU resources on the application container on specified number of cores
+- This experiment consumes the Memory resources on the application container on specified memory in megabytes.
-- It simulates conditions where app pods experience CPU spikes either due to expected/undesired processes thereby testing how the overall application stack behaves when this occurs.
+- It simulates conditions where app pods experience Memory spikes either due to expected/undesired processes thereby testing how the overall application stack behaves when this occurs.
-- Causes CPU resource consumption on specified application containers using cgroups and litmus nsutil which consume CPU resources of the given target containers.
-- It Can test the application's resilience to potential slowness/unavailability of some replicas due to high CPU load

 ## Integrations

-- Pod CPU Hof can be effected using the chaos library: `litmus`
+- Pod Memory can be effected using the chaos library: `litmus`

 ## Steps to Execute the Chaos Experiment